Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 7. **Check everything is running**

-    Open `http://ip-of-your-device:8080/` in your browser, to view the Zigbee2MQTT frontend.
+    Open `http://ip-of-your-device:8080/` in your browser to view the Zigbee2MQTT frontend.

     Open `http://ip-of-your-device:1880/` in your browser.
     If an empty Node-RED dashboard loads, I'd like to congratulate you - you finished the Node-RED setup.